“I know why you dress the way you do.”

 Who does this punk think he is?
 I fumbled in my purse and looked at the girl to my right, thinking she might make some conversation.
 I had just moved to Virginia and was watching Sherlock Holmes with a group of friends.
 Somehow this guy ended up next to me.

 “Well, smarty pants, why do I dress the way I do?”
 I turned to face him, arms crossed.
 I was wearing dark bootcut jeans, a nice blouse and heels.
 My curly hair (short at the time) was rarely straightened, partially due to the labor and partially because I considered it my ‘defining factor’ in a world of straight-haired girls.

 “Well let’s see,” he whispered as the movie began.
 “Your heels have a pointed toe, because you don’t like round toes which make you look young.
 You probably don’t wear flats because you like how your legs look in heels.
-Your jeans aren’t tight because that would be immodest; and you don’t straighten your hair or wear a lot of eye makeup because that is what most girls do in today’s culture.
-You want to look sophisticated and set apart.
+You like to look sophisticated.
 Am I right?”

-I stared at him.
-“I – um…” He smiled winningly and I saw how long his eyelashes were silhouetted against the big screen.
+I stared at him in disbelief.
+“I – um… well….”
+He smiled winningly and I saw how long his eyelashes were silhouetted against the big screen.

 Well, he might be right, but he’s wearing green plaid shorts.
 I crossed my arms and watched the movie.
 He’s funny, and maybe a little creepy, and definitely not my type.

 Two years later, almost to the day, I married him.